acorn-io/runtime/docs/docs/30-installation/01-installing.md

 ### Local Development Clusters
 For local development, Acorn has been tested with Rancher Desktop, Docker Desktop, and Minikube.
 If you are using one of these systems, please consider the following:

-**Rancher Desktop** comes with a working ingress and storage class by default.
+**Rancher Desktop** comes with a working ingress controller, service loadbalancer solution, and storage class by default.
 No additional configuration is necessary.

-**Docker Desktop** comes with a storage class, but not an ingress.
-If you're using Rancher Desktop and don't have one installed, Acorn will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) for you.
+**Docker Desktop** comes with a storage class and service loadbalancer solution, but not an ingress.
+If you're using Docker Desktop and don't have one installed, Acorn will install the [NGINX Ingress Controller](https://kubernetes.github.io/ingress-nginx/) for you.

-**Minikube** comes with a storage class, but requires that you [enable ingress explicitly](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller) with the following command:
+**Minikube** comes with a default storage class, but requires that you [enable ingress explicitly](https://kubernetes.io/docs/tasks/access-application-cluster/ingress-minikube/#enable-the-ingress-controller) with the following command:
 ```shell
 minikube addons enable ingress
 ```